limepepper/ansible-lustre/README.md

 ### positives

-- The lustre filesystem driver is really nice to use on the client.
+- The lustre filesystem driver is nice to use on the client.
 - Once setup, its quite easy to add more storage, and present it to the clients.
 - lustre filesystem simplifies away a lot of the pain of mounting nfs/samba or fuse based filesystems.